Single-Period Floquet Control of Bosonic Codes with Quantum Lattice Gates

-\textit{Discussion and Conclusion.---} In summary, we present an analytical single-period Floquet protocol of bosonic codes with quantum lattice gates, avoiding slow adiabatic ramps over thousands of periods~\cite{Arne2024AR,LZGuo2025CP} and the global variational searches as in SNAP-based approaches~\cite{Liang2015praR,Simone2022prxq}. {Within this framework, we numerically demonstrate high-fidelity preparation of Haar-distributed target states and employ Haar-statistics benchmarks to assess the controllability of our single-period Floquet control via QLGs.} By combining QLGs with optimal pulse engineering, we achieve high-fidelity preparation of binomial, cat, and GKP codewords and the universal logical single-qubit gates.
-The impact of coherent control errors and decoherence is analyzed in Ref.~\cite{SM}, where the short, single-period operation times are shown to enable substantial robustness.
-Our approach differs fundamentally, in both methodology and experimental implementation, from existing approaches~\cite{Liang2015praR,timo2020prl}, providing a hardware-compatible and efficient route to universal CV quantum computation.
-Moreover, our framework can be naturally extended to two-qubit logical gates encoded on bosonic codes by designing two-mode noncommutative Floquet engineering.
-Our approach can also be applied to applications such as quantum reservoir computing~\cite{dudas2023quantum} and quantum $t$-designs~\cite{blume2014curious,PhysRevX.14.011013,dy4m-gq5c}.
+\textit{Discussion and Conclusion.---} In summary, we present an analytical single-period Floquet protocol of bosonic codes with quantum lattice gates, avoiding slow adiabatic ramps over thousands of periods~\cite{gkp2024prl,LZGuo2025CP} and the global variational searches as in SNAP-based approaches~\cite{Liang2015praR,Simone2022prxq}. {Within this framework, we numerically demonstrate high-fidelity preparation of Haar-distributed target states and employ Haar-statistics benchmarks to assess the controllability of our single-period Floquet control via QLGs.} By combining QLGs with optimal pulse engineering, we achieve high-fidelity preparation of binomial, cat, and GKP codewords and universal logical single-qubit gates.

+{In the End Matter, we further compare our method with an adiabatic-ramping-based protocol in terms of timescale, fidelity, and noise robustness.
+Our single-period method significantly outperforms this adiabatic protocol, yielding improvements of up to three orders of magnitude across all considered metrics.
+We also present a numerical controllability benchmark comparing the QLG and SNAP protocols.
+This benchmark shows that the computational resources required by our method scale linearly with the Hilbert-space dimension, and that the QLG ansatz achieves the target accuracy with fewer resources and substantially faster optimization convergence than the SNAP ansatz.}

+The impact of coherent noise and decoherence effect is analyzed in the the supplemental material~\cite{SM}, where the short, single-period operation times are shown to enable substantial robustness. {Our approach differs fundamentally, in both methodology and experimental implementation, from existing approaches~\cite{Liang2015praR,timo2020prl}, providing a hardware-compatible and efficient route to fast and high-fidelity control of CV systems and bosonic states.} Moreover, our framework can be naturally extended to two-qubit logical gates encoded on bosonic codes by designing two-mode noncommutative Floquet engineering.
+Our approach can also be applied to applications such as quantum communication~\cite{pirandola2020advances,wang2026highly}, quantum reservoir computing~\cite{dudas2023quantum} and quantum $t$-designs~\cite{PhysRevX.14.011013,dy4m-gq5c}.

-\textit{Code availability.} The computation code for producing the results in this work is available upon reasonable request.
+\textit{Code availability.---} The computation code for producing the results in this work is available upon reasonable request.